 1.The Robbins Center at Emerson College Has Affordable / Sliding Scale Fees for Voice Therapy

 The Robbins Center has a commitment to providing high-quality speech therapy services to members of the community regardless of their ability to pay.
-Our individual sessions are $30/session.
-Group therapy for the Transgender Voice and Communication Program is free.
+Sessions are $30 and a sliding scale fee is available.

 2. Emerson Has Inclusive Restrooms